 When you are ready, take the official Math Readiness Test.

 After taking the Math Readiness Test, your placement will be available three business days following the test date.
 Students can view their placement results in Canvas under "Grades" or by going to MyCUHub.

 Students who feel they have not been placed in the appropriate math eligibility category based on the Math Readiness Test may take an on-site proctored math placement test (see below) to demonstrate their math proficiency.
 This exam will be offered a few days prior to the start of fall semester classes.
 See additional information on this below, and on the New Student & Family Programs Website.

 All incoming students who will be taking a precalculus or calculus 1 course at CU must complete the Math Readiness Test, with the following exceptions:

-Students who meet these eligibility requirements, or those who are eligible for a higher level math course, are still asked to complete the Math Readiness Test to review the topics necessary for success in CU math courses.
+All incoming Engineering students must complete the Math Readiness Exam regardless of previous math college credit (transfer, dual enrollment, AP/IB).
+Other students who meet these eligibility requirements, or those who are eligible for a higher level math course, are still asked to complete the Math Readiness Test to review the topics necessary for success in CU math courses.
 In these cases the readiness test will not impact your math class options.